 The grant agreement is the official contract with the Indiana Arts Commission.
 Read this document carefully as each grantee will be responsible for meeting all the terms and conditions it contains.
-Sign and return the grant agreement, Vendor Form, E1 Form and copies of the letters sent to your local legislator, to the IAC office immediately.
+Sign and return the grant agreement, IRS W-9, State Direct Deposit, E1 Form, and copies of the letters sent to your local legislator, to the IAC office immediately.
 The signed grant agreement will be reviewed by three other state agencies: the Department of Administration, the Budget Agency, and the Attorney General’s office.
 (This is standard procedure).
 When all state official signatures have been affixed to the document, a copy of the fully executed agreement will be sent to the grantee.
 The original is kept on file at the Indiana Arts Commission.
 The IAC will not recognize any contractual obligation to an individual or organization without a fully executed copy of the grant agreement on file.

 All Grantees must click here to review additional grant guideline information before proceeding